ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I ihould die to-night,
+My friends would look upon tujr quiet f ce,
+before they Uld It In ita rwttin-plc,
- deth bad left it almoat fair;
+And deem that deth bad left it almoat fair;
 And laylog inow-white 11 owe re againet my hair
 Would smooth It down with tearful tenderness,
 And fold my bands with lingering cares